buzzfeed/pytest_config/README.md

 from the defaults, you will be prompted if you want to keep the current one.
 If you decline, the default will be saved to your local configuration.

-The two previous command share their interface, which is as follows:
+The two previous commands share their interface, which is as follows:

 Print the help page.